currawong-project/libcw/notes.md

 - Implement user defined data types.

 - Implement matrix types.

+- Add a 'trigger' data type.
+The 'kAllTId' isn't really doing anything.

+- There should be special logging macros inside procs that automatically log the instance name.

 - Look more closely at the way to identify an in-stmt src-net or a out-stmt in-net.
 It's not clear there is a difference between specifying  `_` and the default behaviour.